Family-contact alarms: how they compare with monitored alarms

 There are two main types of panic buttons:

-- Unmonitored panic buttons: These personal alarms contact friends and family and rely solely on pre-set emergency contacts instead of a monitoring centre.
+- Unmonitored panic buttons: These alarms contact friends and family and rely solely on pre-set emergency contacts instead of a monitoring centre.

 - Monitored panic buttons: These connect to 24/7 emergency monitoring centres, which can contact family, friends, or emergency services as needed.